VictorGoitea/galaxy_MaREA/README.rst

-Galaxy project with the MaREA tool and its python dependencies installed.
+Galaxy project with the MaREA tool and its python dependencies installed in virtualenv.

 More information about MaREA can be found on `MaREA for MATLAB <https://github.com/BIMIB-DISCo/MaREA>`__.